souvikranju/nanocloud/README.md

    - Click the `+` button (FAB) in the bottom-right
    - Or drag & drop files anywhere on the page
 3. **Create Folder**: Click "New Folder" button in the header
+4. **Select Items**:
+   - Desktop: Ctrl/Cmd + Click to select multiple items
+   - Mobile: Press and hold any item for 500ms to select
+5. **Rename Items**:
+   - Select one item, click "Rename" button or press F2
+   - Enter new name in modal and confirm
+6. **Move Items**:
+   - Select one or more items, click "Move" button
+   - Browse folder tree and select destination
+   - Click "Move Here" to confirm
-4. **Delete Items**:
+7. **Delete Items**:
    - Single: Click trash icon on any item
-   - Multiple: Select items (checkboxes), then click "Delete" in selection bar
+   - Multiple: Select items, then click "Delete" in selection bar
-5. **Download Files**: Click on files to download or view in browser
+8. **Download Files**: Click on files to download or view in browser
-6. **Switch Views**: Toggle between grid and list view using view buttons
+9. **Switch Views**: Toggle between grid and list view using view buttons

 ### Keyboard Shortcuts